PARAMETERS FOR SPD SELECTION

 Response time ta:

 In EN 61643-11the response time of SPDs is not directly addressed, but only an implicit factor when testing for the limiting voltage of voltage switching or combination SPDs.
 However, for semiconductors even very short peaks can be harmfull and therefore the response time of SPDs is not of secondary importance.
 The phenomena of transient overvoltages in equipment is usually in the order of some ten μs, the response time of voltage limiting SPDs is in the order of some to some ten ns, but the time before damage may occur to some categories of semiconductors is in the order of ps.This leads to the simple statement: the shorter the SPDs response time is, the better is the overall protection function the SPD provides.

 The best effectiveness of SPDs can only be ensured through appropriate coordination of all SPDs with regard to the voltage protection level and the energy absorption.
 The necessary information to enable such coordination of SPDs can only be provided by the manufacturer, because the specific SPD design and construction may have a significant influence here.
 The larger an electrical system is, the more difficult and complex it is to achieve proper coordination because of the increasing distances, and therefore increasing conductor length and impedances, between the SPDs and the parts of the installation and the equipment to be protected, which may cause the various SPDs installed to operate independently from each other.

 Total discharge current (Itotal 10/350 and Itotal 8/20):

-It is particular relevance, for examples, in photovoltaic installation, public lighting and wind farms, as well as in industrial environments such as steel mills, cement factories.
+It may require particular attention in outdoor locations or under severe environmental conditions. e.g. for photovoltaic installations, public lighting and wind farms, industrial environments such as steel mills, cement factories.